xsynaptic/wordpress-gulp-starter-kit/readme.md

 ## CREDITS

 The initial version of this repo featured a `gulpfile.js` adapted from [Matt Banks](http://mattbanks.me/gulp-wordpress-development/).
 Additional credit is due to [Mark Goodyear](http://markgoodyear.com/2014/01/getting-started-with-gulp/).
 The current version is largely based on Dan Tello's excellent [gulp-starter](https://github.com/greypants/gulp-starter).
+The theme templates included in this project ultimately descend from Twenty Twelve.